Start, Stop, and Restart Windows Services from Mac OS X

 net rpc service list -I 192.168.0.115 -U Windows%myPassword

-After identifying the service you want to restart, you issue the following command to stop the service:
+After identifying the service you want to stop, start, or restart, you can issue the following command to stop the service:

 net rpc service stop SERVICENAME -I IPADDRESS -U USERNAME%PASSWORD

 Then you can restart (or start) the service by using the following command:

 net rpc service start SERVICENAME -I IPADDRESS -U USERNAME%PASSWORD